Blog

 • What does this business stand for?

-• Who is the ideal client, and what do they believe before they find you?
+• Who is the ideal client?
+What do they believe before they find you?
 What keeps them up at night?

 • What objections will they have—and how can your brand address them upfront?

-• What position does your business occupy in the market, and is it distinct enough to stand out?
+• What position does your business occupy in the market?
+Is it distinct enough to stand out?

-• What brand personality do you need to connect with these people?
+• What brand personality does the brand need to connect with these people?

-• What do you want them to feel when they experience your brand?
+• What do you want them to feel when they experience the brand?

-These are technically all business questions.
-And the answers shape everything—from your brand personality to the colours and typography, the tone of voice, and the structure of your website.
+These are fundamentally business questions.
+And the answers shape everything—from the brand personality to the colours and typography, the tone of voice, the structure of your website, and every business decision.

-That said, brand strategy and business strategy aren’t the same thing, even though they’re deeply connected.
+That said, brand strategy and business strategy aren’t the same thing, even though they’re closely connected.
 Business strategy is about operational and financial decisions.
-Brand strategy is about creating a certain perception to support those goals.
+Brand strategy is about creating a specific perception that supports those goals.

-A clear, narrow positioning also serves another purpose.
-It makes you easier to find and reference—by people, search engines, and AI tools alike.
+A clear, narrow brand positioning also has another advantage.
+It makes you easier to find—for people, search engines, and AI tools alike.

-The more specifically you stand for something, the more likely you are to be recognised as the go-to option for it.
+The more specifically you stand for something, the more likely you are to be seen as the go-to option for it.

 Example: Supertrash

-Take Supertrash, a small rubbish collection company in Auckland.
-Working with design agency Seachange, they decided waste collectors should be superheroes.
+Supertrash is a small rubbish collection company from Auckland, New Zealand.
+Together with design agency Seachange, they decided their workers are essentially superheroes.

-By using fluorescent pink, comic-inspired patterns and a tagline that reads “Turning trash around”, their trucks are impossible to ignore on the street.
+With fluorescent pink, comic-inspired patterns and the tagline “Turning trash around”, their trucks are impossible to miss on the street.

-They offer the same service but attach a completely different perception to it.
+They offer a pretty unremarkable service—but attach a completely different perception to it.

 Read more: